Ring Alarm vs SimpliSafe

-All Ring Plans have custom motion detection, which basically combines person detection and activity zones.
-Person detection is pretty self-explanatory — your Ring Stick Up Cam Wired or Ring Video Doorbell 2 will be able to tell the difference between people, pets, and inanimate moving objects like cars.
-That’ll lead to more specific and important notifications, as let’s be honest, you don’t need to know every time your cat moves.
+We learned that all Ring Plans had custom motion detection, which basically combined person detection and activity zones.
+Person detection was pretty self-explanatory — our Ring Stick Up Cam Wired or Ring Video Doorbell 3 was able to tell the difference between people, pets, and inanimate moving objects like cars.
+That led to more specific and important notifications.
+We were so glad to not be getting a new notification every time our cat moved.

-Available with SimpliSafe’s Interactive Plan are secret alarms.
-What does that mean, exactly?
-Well, say you want to be the only one in your home that knows when an alarm goes off.
-Instead of having the alarm sound, a dead giveaway, you can silence the alarm and instead receive a mobile notification.
-This is a feature I haven’t seen from any other security company, and I can see it being useful for a liquor cabinet or safe.
+Through our reading, we gathered that having a secret alarm meant we could be the only people in our homes aware that an alarm went off.
+Instead of having the alarm sound, a dead giveaway, we could silence the alarm and receive a mobile notification.
+This was a feature we hadn’t seen from any other security company, and we thought it could be useful for a liquor cabinet or safe.

-As you can see, SimpliSafe’s subscriptions are much more expensive than Ring’s, with its least expensive option coming in at about five dollars more than Ring’s most expensive.
-When you consider that Ring gives you twice the amount of cloud storage, the price difference becomes even more stark.
+It was no secret, SimpliSafe’s subscriptions were much more expensive than Ring’s, with its least expensive option coming in at about $5 more than Ring’s most expensive.
+When we considered that Ring had twice the amount of cloud storage, the price difference seemed even more stark.